ColeMorton/tc-code-challenge-node-01/docs/reference/api.md

 - Maximum 3 bills per user at any given time
 - Limit applies to all bill stages
 - No limit on total bills a user can process over time

+## Rate Limiting

+Currently, no rate limiting is implemented.

 ## Usage Guidelines